TomaszWoloszyn983/swap-puzzle-game/readme.md

 Tile Swap Puzzle is a full-stack web application that allows users to play a drag-and-drop tile puzzle game and dynamically generate new puzzles by uploading their own images.

+The game involves assembling the correct picture from jumbled puzzle pieces.
+Players receive points (tokens) based on how quickly they solve the puzzle.
+The fewer moves they have to make to solve the puzzle, the more points they earn.
+After collecting at least 100 points, players can exchange these tokens for NFT Tokens.

 The application evolved from a front-end game into a production-ready full-stack project with:
 - Server-side image processing
 - Dynamic asset generation